omniaintranet/OmniaDocsG2/user-options/edit-user-profile-card/index.rst

 .. image:: my-profile-open.png

-The user profil card is opened in the private voiew, meaning the information only you can see.
+The user profil card is opened in private view, meaning some information only you can see.

 .. image:: my-profile-open-private.png

 How the card looks can vary a lot depending on how it's set up.
 It can also look different for different groups of colleagues.
-The provate view can also look quite different from the public view, again depending on ho it's set up.
-What see here is just an example.
+The private view can also look quite different from the public view, again depending on how it's set up.
+What you see here is just an example.

 Note that you can always switch to the public way to evaluate what others can see on your card.